Thorne Forrester: Storylines

 Darla dies after falling into the path of a drunken Taylor's car.
 Thorne is devastated, and asks for Taylor's psychiatric expertise to help explain things to Aly.
 Thorne and Taylor became close and fall in love.
 When Thorne proposes to Taylor, he is horrified to hear that she is responsible for Darla's death and feels betrayed that he was not told.
 Taylor is arrested but Thorne encourages Taylor to change her plea to not guilty, and Taylor is released.
 Later, Nick Marone took control of Forrester Creations, and Thorne and Ridge help Eric create a new company, Forrester Originals.
 Thorne and Taylor move ahead with their plans to marry, but when Aly finds out Taylor is responsible for Darla's death, she blacks out Taylor's pictures with crayon and slashes Taylor's wedding dress.
 Thorne and Taylor cancel their engagement, realizing Aly isn't ready to see them married.
 Thorne becomes despondent and again turns to alcohol.
-Thorne reconnects with Donna (now Jennifer Gareis), seeing Darla's face as they make love.
+Thorne reconnects with Donna (now Jennifer Gareis), seeing Darla's face as they have sex.
 Thorne asks Donna to marry him, unaware that she is only using him to get back at Stephanie for constantly hurting Brooke.
 On the wedding day, Donna's other sister, Katie Logan (Heather Tom), overhears Donna admitting she doesn't love Thorne.
 Katie tells Thorne and he cancels the ceremony.
 Thorne is unhappy when Donna moves on to Eric, and finds himself bonding with Katie, although a romance doesn't develop.
 When Eric plans to announce his relationship with Donna at a fashion show, Thorne and Felicia lock Donna in the Forrester steam room to keep her from taking the stage.
 Thorne and his family fight Eric on his decision to give Donna a position in the company.
 When Eric falls into a coma, Donna temporarily fires Thorne and his siblings.
 Thorne hires lookalikes to make Eric think that Donna cheated on him but his plan is exposed and Donna and Eric reunite.
 Thorne is suspected of giving Forrester designs to Jackie M after he made noise about Rick and Ridge getting too much attention at Forrester, but the real culprit is Rick.
 Thorne feels unappreciated when Brooke makes Rick president over him.
 Thorne and Felicia, feeling Forrester is overrun with Logans, resign from Forrester.
 Bill Spencer, Jr. (Don Diamont) takes control of Forrester and his new CEO wife, Katie, offers Thorne the vice presidency, but he refuses.
 He joins his family in creating the ugly Dare line in an unsuccessful attempt to sabotage Bill.
 Thorne is upset when his niece Steffy Forrester (Jacqueline MacInnes Wood) gets the company back but does not give Thorne any stock.